Archan6el/NSA-Codebreaker-2024-Writeup/Task3.md

 ![image](https://github.com/user-attachments/assets/cb5b4297-721a-4dff-a685-844ab86a5a78)

-So for example, `GetSeed` expects a username and password
+So for example, a `GetSeed` request expects a username and password

 ![image](https://github.com/user-attachments/assets/7e688fff-d8d7-4062-a2db-1b4225c27fa7)